HNMN3/Photo_Studio/README.md

 This site is uploaded on [GitHub Pages](https://pages.github.com/).

-You can open it your browser clicking the below link.
+You can open it by clicking the link below.
 ##[Photo Studio](https://hnmn3.github.io/Photo_Studio/)